ShaunLawrie/PwshTunes/README.md

 https://www.undocumented-features.com/2020/10/23/announcing-the-end-of-a-script-with-a-powershell-music/ (cheers Aaron!)

 Using `[Console]::Beep()` seems to have some issues with audio drivers which use noise reduction because the driver takes a while to let the sound out e.g. on laptop/monitor speakers or bluetooth devices.
-To work around it you can open a Youtube video in the background on mute to keep the audio device active.
+To work around it you can open a Youtube video in the background on low volume to keep the audio device active.

 Another quirk of `[Console]::Beep()` is that it cuts sine waves in half so you get a lot of pops and crackles as it switches notes, I reduced this by adding a pause between notes (https://en.wikipedia.org/wiki/Staccato) which can be set in the pstune file e.g. `Staccato 3`